BiodataAnalysisGroup/CanHeal-NGS-SOPs/SOPs-clinical-data-exchange.md

 - **Consent Management**: Development of procedures for obtaining patient consent for the exchange of diverse health data types.
 Establishing consent preferences for different data modalities, ensuring compliance with patient choices.

 - **Data Governance and Oversight**: Establishment of governance structures to oversee the exchange process, ensuring compliance with regulations and organizational policies.
 Defined roles and responsibilities for entities involved in managing diverse health data.

+- **Data Integrity and Validation**: Implement SOPs to ensure data accuracy and integrity throughout the exchange process, with protocols for validating the completeness and correctness of shared data.

+- **Regular Cybersecurity Training**: Conduct routine cybersecurity awareness training for all personnel involved in data exchange, ensuring adherence to best practices for data protection and minimizing human error.

+- **Cybersecurity Risk Assessments**: Regularly perform risk assessments to identify potential cybersecurity threats and vulnerabilities within the clinical data exchange process, ensuring proactive protection measures.